qaalabs/fabric/docs/06-data-warehouse/index.md

-# Lab 06 - Analyze data in a data warehouse
+# Lab 06 - Analyse data in a data warehouse

 In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
 Unlike the default read-only SQL endpoint for tables defined in a lakehouse, a data warehouse provides full SQL semantics; including the ability to insert, update, and delete data in the tables.